althor1138/ISR-FIJI-MACRO/README.md

 # Image Sequence Registration Macros

 FIJI based macros which attempt to register image sequences.
-Outputs 16 bit TIF images.
+Outputs TIF images in 8 or 16 bit bitdepth depending upon the macro you choose.